lightningnetwork/lnd/docs/recovery.md

-  Allows a user to restore a Static Channel Backup (SCB) that was obtained either via the exportchanbackup command, or from lnd's automatically manged channels.backup file.
+  Allows a user to restore a Static Channel Backup (SCB) that was obtained either via the exportchanbackup command, or from lnd's automatically managed channels.backup file.
 This command should be used if a user is attempting to restore a channel due to data loss on a running node restored with the same seed as the node that created the channel.
 If successful, this command will allows the user to recover